PromPHP/prometheus_client_php/README.md

 ## How does it work?

 Usually PHP worker processes don't share any state.
-You can pick from two adapters.
+You can pick from three adapters.
-One uses Redis the other APC.
+Redis, APC or an in memory adapter.
-While the former needs a separate binary running, the latter just needs the [APC](https://pecl.php.net/package/APCU) extension to be installed.
+While the first needs a separate binary running, the second just needs the [APC](https://pecl.php.net/package/APCU) extension to be installed.
+If you don't need persistent metrics between requests (e.g. a long running cron job or script) the in memory adapter might be suitable to use.

 ## Usage